Grand Duchy of Hesse: Judaism

-Despite progressive attempts in the last years of the landgraviate of Hesse-Darmstadt, Jewish emancipation in the Grand Duchy took decades.
+Despite progressive attempts in the last years of the landgraviate of Hesse-Darmstadt, Jewish emancipation in the grand duchy took decades.
 While there were some very progressive theoretical approaches, such as a report by the young councillor Karl du Thil in 1809, advocating legal equality for Jews, only very small steps were taken in practice.
-Latent anti-semitism was widespread and led to violence against Jews, in moments of crisis, like the famine of 1817/18 and the Revolution of 1848.
+Latent antisemitism was widespread and led to violence against Jews, in moments of crisis, like the famine of 1817/18 and the Revolution of 1848.
 By contrast, when the state wanted to strengthen its grasp on its Jewish subjects, it moved more quickly.
 Thus, an ordinance was passed in 1804 requiring Jewish subjects to be listed in government registers and another in 1808 requiring Jews to adopt "German" family names.

 The constitution of 1820 placed equal status under a statutory reservation: "Non-Christians have national citizenship, if the law conferred it on them or if it is granted to them either explicitly or implicitly through a grant of the national administration."

-The Jewish communities of the Grand Duchy were joined in an association called the "Israelite Religious Society" (Israelitische Religionsgemeinschaft).
+The Jewish communities of the grand duchy were joined in an association called the "Israelite Religious Society" (Israelitische Religionsgemeinschaft).
 The unification of the boards and property holdings of the individual Jewish societies was regulated and supervised by the state.
 Rabbis were appointed by the Ministry of the Interior and Justice.
 Unlike the Christian churches, the Religious Society received no state subsidies.

 In 1848, Ferdinand Eberstadt became mayor of Worms, the first Jewish mayor in Germany, and in 1874 Samson Rothschild was the first Jew to be employed at a public school – also in Worms.

 Economy

-The economic policy of the Grand Duchy from the beginning was to overcome the structures inherited from the 18th century and to modernise.
+The economic policy of the grand duchy from the beginning was to overcome the structures inherited from the 18th century and to modernise.
 The remaining monopolies were abolished in 1810 and procedures for granting commercial concessions were unified in the same year.
 The rights of guilds were gradually reduced and finally abolished in 1866.

 Tolls

-The relatively small area of the Grand Duchy and its neighbours posed a significant economic problem.
+The relatively small area of the grand duchy and its neighbours posed a significant economic problem.
 This became clear in the winter famine of 1817/18, when grain deliveries were hindered by the borders between the German states and the tolls associated with them.
 In the following years, the government in Darmstadt made a series of attempts to make deals with its neighbours to reduce tolls, all of which failed due to fears about the loss of sovereignty.
-Thus, in 1828, the Grand Duchy signed a treaty for a customs union with Prussia.
+Thus, in 1828, the grand duchy signed a treaty for a customs union with Prussia.
 This Prussian-Hessian Customs Union was folded into the larger Zollverein in 1834.